Osteoporosis: Causes, Symptoms, Prevention, Treatment

 Persons with osteoporosis might not remember a fall or additional trauma they have experienced which has caused a broken bone.
-Spinal compression fractures can result in a loss of height accompanied by a stooped posture referred to as a, 'Dowager's Hump.'
+Spinal compression fractures can result in a loss of height accompanied by a stooped posture referred to as a 'Dowager's Hump.'
 Other common places persons with osteoporosis experience fractures include the hips or wrists, commonly from a fall.

-If you are past menopause and are experiencing consistent pain in your neck or lower back you should consult a doctor for further evaluation.
+If you are past menopause and are experiencing consistent pain in your neck or lower back, you should consult a doctor for further evaluation.
 If you are at risk for osteoporosis, you should consult a doctor for both medical assessment and bone density screening.
-You should go to a hospital if you are experiencing severe pain in your bones or muscles which limits your ability to function.
-You should go to a hospital emergency room if you have sustained trauma or a fracture of your hip, spine or wrist.
+You should go to a hospital if you are experiencing severe pain in your bones or muscles, which limits your ability to function.
+You should go to a hospital emergency room if you have sustained trauma or a fracture of your hip, spine, or wrist.

 The Dual Energy X-ray Absorptiometry can measure bone density in a person's hips, spine, or total body.
 With their clothes on, the person merely lies on their back with their legs on a large block; the X-ray moves rapidly over their hips and lower spine.
 The Single Energy X-ray Absorptiomety is done with a smaller X-ray machine which measures bone density in a person's shins, heels, and kneecaps.
-Some of these machines use ultrasound waves through water in order to measure the bone density in a person's heels.
-The person places their bare foot in a water bath, fitted into a footrest as sound waves pass through their ankle.
+Some of these machines use ultrasound waves through water to measure the bone density in a person's heels.
+The person places their bare foot in a water bath, fitted into a footrest, as sound waves pass through their ankle.
 The presence of bone loss in a person's heel may indicate bone loss elsewhere in their body.

 Treatment of Osteoporosis

 Treatment of osteoporosis involves a focus on slowing down or ceasing mineral loss while increasing bone density, as well as the prevention of fractures and control of pain.
 Around forty-percent of women will experience a fracture related to osteoporosis during their lifetime.
 Among persons who experience a fracture of the spine, one in five will experience another one within a year.
-Osteoporosis potentially leads to additional fractures, something referred to as a, 'Fracture Cascade.'
+Osteoporosis potentially leads to additional fractures, something referred to as a 'Fracture Cascade.'
 One of the goals of treatment is to prevent fractures.

-Young adults are encouraged to achieved their peak bone mass through getting enough calcium, about 1000 milligrams each day, in their diet through drinking milk or calcium-fortified orange juice, and eating foods that are high in calcium.
+Young adults are encouraged to achieve their peak bone mass through getting enough calcium, about 1000 milligrams each day, in their diet through drinking milk or calcium-fortified orange juice, and eating foods that are high in calcium.
 Young adults should perform weight-bearing exercises like aerobics or walking, as well as maintaining a normal body weight.

 Prevention of Osteoporosis